-Lord Davies of Abersoch is Chairman of Corsair and serves as a member of the Investment Committee and the firm’s Operating Committee.
+Lord Davies of Abersoch is Chairman of Corsair and serves as a member of the Investment Committee and the firm’s Executive Committee.
 He joined Corsair in 2010 and is based in London.

 Lord Davies was U.K. Minister for Trade, Investment and Small Business and Infrastructure in 2009-2010.
 Prior to this appointment, he was Chairman of Standard Chartered PLC.
 He joined the Board of Standard Chartered PLC in 1997 and was Group Chief Executive from 2001 until 2006.